Do you experience discomfort or ache around the circumference of your elbow?

 Our fourth exercise is going to be the prone tee.

-When doing this movement you can either do it flat on the ground or on an elevated surface like a bench or off your couch or your bed at home.
+You can do this movement flat on the ground or on an elevated surface like a bench or off your couch or your bed at home.

 Laying on one’s stomach with your limbs by your sides is a good place to start.
-Then you’re going to retract and depress your shoulder blades, then raise your arms up as high as you feel comfortable and then return back to the starting position.
+Then, you will retract and depress your shoulder blades, raise your arms as high as you feel comfortable, and return to the starting position.

-You can repeat this for repetitions and experiment with your arms being rotated where either your thumb or your knuckles point towards the roof.
-You may find having the thumb to the roof is less irritable particularly if you’re holding resistance.
+You can repeat this for repetitions and experiment with rotating your arms where either your thumb or your knuckles point towards the roof.
+You may find having the thumb to the roof is less irritable, particularly if you’re holding resistance.

-Similar to the previous exercises we’re gonna be aiming for eight to 12 challenging repetitions with about 1-3 reps in reserve and with an emphasis on progressive loading.
+Similar to the previous exercises, we will aim for eight to 12 challenging repetitions with about 1-3 reps in reserve and an emphasis on progressive loading.
 You can utilize weights if you have them or common household items like cans or bottles to make it more challenging.

 1.5 Exercise 5: Side Line External Rotation

-Now our fifth exercise is going to build on this and it’s going to be the sideline external rotation.
+Now, our fifth exercise will build on this, and it will be the sideline external rotation.

-To perform it we’ll be laying on our side again you’re going to want your shoulders stacked and your top shoulder slightly retracted back.
-While doing the movement you want to try to have your shoulder stay in place and focus on just having your arm rotate.
+To perform it, we’ll be laying on our side again.
+You will want your shoulders stacked and your top shoulder slightly retracted back.
+While doing the movement, you want to have your shoulder stay in place and focus on just having your arm rotate.
 You can place a small towel on your elbow as you do to assist with this.

-Just like the last movement we want to try and do this for eight to twelve reps with about one to three reps in reserve.
-If you find that you’re able to add resistance to the movement then try to do so just like the prior movement.
-Whichever way you pick to perform it just focus on progressively loading it across time and building more capacity in your shoulder muscles.
+Just like the last movement, we want to try to do this for eight to twelve reps with about one to three reps in reserve.
+If you can add resistance to the movement, try doing so just like you did the prior movement.
+Whichever way you perform it, just focus on progressively loading it over time and building more capacity in your shoulder muscles.

 The Takeaway!

 These five exercises are our best evidence-based exercises based on the current evidence in our understanding of the path anatomy of the region.
-You can follow the exercises for your tennis elbow and can get some relief.
+You can follow the tennis elbow exercises and get some relief.

 Frequently Asked Questions